joedefen/grub-pal/README.md

->  **This project is very early in development ... come back later.**
+>  **This project is under development ... come back later.**

-## GrubWiz: The Friendly GRUB Bootloader Assistant
+## GrubWiz: The Helpful GRUB Bootloader Assistant

-A safe, simple, and reliable Text User Interface (TUI) utility for managing the most common GRUB bootloader configuration tasks on Linux systems.
+GrubWiz is a safe, simple, and reliable Text User Interface (TUI) utility for managing the most common GRUB bootloader configuration tasks on Linux systems.

-GrubWiz provides the ease-of-use of a graphical configurator without the dependency bloat or the reputation for complex, destructive changes.
-It operates strictly on configuration files, making safe backups before every change.

 #### Why Use GrubWiz?